gohugoio/hugo/content/en/functions/css/PostCSS.md

 ## Options

-The `resources.PostCSS` method takes an optional map of options.
+The `css.PostCSS` method takes an optional map of options.

 config
 : (`string`) The directory that contains the PostCSS configuration file.
 Default is the root of the project directory.